Amy-Grumet/Tic-Tac-Toe/README.md

 ## Features
     - Multithreaded gameplay:
     - AI opponent: Selects a random and legal move by using java.random
-    - Input validation: Verifies that the user input is within range of the game board, a number, and has not already been played.
+    - Input validation: Verifies that the user input is a number that is within range of the game board and has not already been played.

 ## Setup and Installation
     1. Clone the repository